cdhorn515/portfolioCCornell/README.md

 # Portfolio

-I built a multi-page portfolio to introduce myself and showcase projects I've built.
+I built a multi-page portfolio to introduce myself :grinning: :wave: and showcase projects I've built.

 ## Built with